 An area near the Ticket Plaza will be available for elementary students to have lunch.
-Lunches may be stored on the bus, and an adult may leave the fair to retreive them.
+Lunches may be stored at the lunch tent or in the bus, and an adult may leave the fair to retreive them.

 Teacher Organizational Tips